jeixav/sarracenia/doc/sr_postv3.7.rst

    * use of message payload to store headers makes it possible to consider other messaging protocols, such as MQTT 3.1.1, in future.

+   * In v03, there is a *T* separating date from time in datestamps.

+   * In v03, the 'content' header can be used to store the body of the file advertised, either text (utf-8) or binary (base64) encoded.

+   * v03 'integrity' header replaces 'sum' of v02... with an idea of allowing digital singatures to be used in addition to simple checksums.

    * In v03, pure JSON payload simplifies implementations, reduces documentation required, and amount of parsing to implement.
 Using a commonly implemented format permits use of existing optimized parsers.